Logo Icon

 The court examined whether Section 80 of the Indian Penal Code (IPC) could be applied.
 Section 80 protects against criminal liability in cases where an act is done by accident, without any criminal intent, and the person performing the act was exercising due caution and care.

 In this case, the court held that even though the child was hit accidentally, the act itself was not lawful, nor was it done by lawful means or in a lawful manner.
-Therefore, Section 80 of the IPC could not be applied to provide the accused with a defense.
+Therefore, Section 80 of the IPC could not be applied to provide the accused with a defence.

 The accused was held accountable for the child's death, as the accident occurred while he was engaged in an unlawful act.